SoftwareCraftsman/docker-atlassian-bitbucket-base/README.md

 This image provides a [Bitbucket Server](https://www.atlassian.com/software/bitbucket/server) with an embedded database which is sufficient for demo and evaluation purpose.
 However, for production it is advised to use one of the [supported external databases](https://confluence.atlassian.com/bitbucketserver/connecting-bitbucket-server-to-an-external-database-776640378.html) (e.g. PostgreSQL).
 This image has a yet minimalistic support for configuring such a database by extending from this image.

-# How to use this images
+# How to use this image

 ## Prepare a docker host